Jane Emma Hannah Macan1

 Last Edited=13 Aug 2008

 From 1 June 1875, her married name became McDonnell.
-As a result of her marriage, Lady Louisa Jane Grey was styled as Countess of Antrim on 1 June 1875.
-She held the office of a Lady of the Bedchamber to HM Queen Victoria between 1890 and 1901.1 On 16 April 1895 she was granted the rank of an earl's daughter.3 She was invested as a Lady, Royal Order of Victoria and Albert (V.A.)
+After her marriage, Lady Louisa Jane Grey was styled as Countess of Antrim on 1 June 1875.
+She held the office of a Lady of the Bedchamber to HM Queen Victoria between 1890 and 1901.1 On 16 April 1895 she was granted the rank of an earl's daughter.3 She was appointed Lady, Royal Order of Victoria and Albert (V.A.)
 3rd class.1 She held the office of a Lady of the Bedchamber to HM Queen Alexandra in 1901.1

 Children of Lady Louisa Jane Grey and William Randal McDonnell, 6th Earl of Antrim